 The Climate Leaders Coalition – including major business players like Fonterra, Sanford, Air New Zealand, Spark, Kiwirail, The Warehouse Group and Westpac – marked its one-year anniversary today by releasing a snapshot of its progress.

-By signing on the coalition, the chief executives of each of its 109 members have agreed to measure and report their emissions and work with suppliers to keep levels down.
+By signing on to the coalition, the chief executives of each of its 109 members have agreed to measure and report their emissions and work with suppliers to keep levels down.

 The founding aim was to help keep future global warming within 2C – the key goal of the Paris Agreement, under which New Zealand has already pledged to slash emissions by 11 per cent below 1990 levels.